Flaming Gorge National Recreation Area, Utah, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to pick the right kind.
-The majority of adapters available are simply plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. It's important that you pick the right kind.
+The vast majority of adapters on sale are simply plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most locations.

 A portable power bank, like this one